 Fortunately, there’s an abundance of choices out there — including a free option that comes with every Apple product: iCloud.
 The service is robust and deeply integrated into iOS, but its services are somewhat limited by space and security compared to other cloud storage services like IDrive.

 If you’ve been on the fence about which cloud storage solution is right for you, here’s a quick overview and comparison between both iCloud and IDrive.
-By seeing both services side-by-side, you can make the right call on which cloud-based storage works best for your needs — all while keeping your personal data safe from harm.
+By seeing both services side-by-side, you can make the right call on which cloud-based storage works best for your needs.

 Cloud storage: Is it worth it?